 In the second phase of Hair2U, I collaborated with a partner from Bosnia & Herzegovina.
 She modelled herself, and also produced hair videos for me from her home.
 During this time, we had access to many amazing beautiful Slavic women with long hair willing to model their long hair, or get their hair cut for a generous price.

 During phase two, I supplemented my own production with customised videos ordered from a collaborator in China.
-Towards the end of 2018 as my work contract was ending, I had a brief collaboration with another hair video producer in Norway.

 Phase 3: 2019 – 2020